Iraq War: The UN lifts restrictions on Iraq

 In a move to legitimize the existing Iraqi government, the United Nations lifted the Saddam Hussein-era UN restrictions on Iraq.
 These included allowing Iraq to have a civilian nuclear program, permitting the participation of Iraq in international nuclear and chemical weapons treaties, as well as returning control of Iraq's oil and gas revenue to the government and ending the Oil-for-Food Programme.

 2011: US withdrawal

 Muqtada al-Sadr returned to Iraq in the holy city of Najaf to lead the Sadrist movement after being in exile since 2007.

-On 15 January 2011, three US troops were killed in Iraq.
-One of the troops was killed on a military operation in central Iraq, while the other two troops were deliberately shot by one or two Iraqi soldiers during a training exercise.

-On 6 June, five US troops were killed in an apparent rocket attack on JSS Loyalty.
-A sixth soldier, who was wounded in the attack, died 10 days later of his wounds.

-On 13 June 2011, two US troops were killed in an IED attack located in Wasit Governorate.

-On 26 June 2011, a US soldier was killed.
-Sergeant Brent McBride was sentenced to four years, two months for his involvement in the death.

-On 29 June, three US troops were killed in a rocket attack on a US base located near the border with Iran.
-It was speculated that the militant group responsible for the attack was the same one which attacked JSS Loyalty just over three weeks before.
-With the three deaths, June 2011, became the bloodiest month in Iraq for the US military since June 2009, with 15 US soldiers killed, only one of them outside combat.
+June 2011, became the bloodiest month in Iraq for the US military since June 2009, with 15 US soldiers killed, only one of them outside combat.

 On 7 July, two US troops were killed and one seriously injured in an IED attack at Victory Base Complex outside Baghdad.
 They were members of the 145th Brigade Support Battalion, 116th Cavalry Heavy Brigade Combat Team, an Idaho Army National Guard unit base in Post Falls, Idaho.
 Spc.
 Nathan R. Beyers, 24, and Spc.
 Nicholas W. Newby, 20, were killed in the attack, Staff Sgt.
 Jazon Rzepa, 30, was seriously injured.